-Maybe you’re starting a business and you want to hit the ground running, or perhaps you’ve been operating an offline business that deserves a place on the web.
+Maybe you’re starting a business and incorporating a company, and you want to hit the ground running, or perhaps you’ve been operating an offline business that deserves a place on the web.
 Whatever the case, websites are as diverse as the people who create them, so there’s no one-size-fits-all answer.

 The good news is that you can adjust the time it takes to build a website based on the resources available to you and your standards.
 Plus, minimalist web design is “in” right now, so simplicity rules.

 Let’s take a look at some of the factors involved in determining how long it will take to build your website.
 I also have some excellent resources in store for you, so be sure to read the whole article from beginning to end.

 How Long Does it Take to Build an Ecommerce Website?

 The problem with this question is that ecommerce websites can have one product or hundreds of products.
 The more products you sell, the longer it will take to build your website.

 Consider a company like Amazon.
 It’s huge.
 Hundreds of thousands of product pages exist, and if you were to start building the site today, it would take an extremely long time.

 But what if you only sell a few products?
 Or what if you’re using a shop-building IoT software development program?